-- Scholarships are provided by the Japanese government, local governments and private foundations. - National scholarships consist of two types: - i.
-Grant type: you do not need to pay it back - ii.
-Student loan type: you have to repay it after graduation - Some student-loan type scholarships have interest charges while others don't.

-Those who continue with higher education and have one of the following status of residence are eligible for the scholarships offered by the Japanese government:

-- i.
-Special Permanent Resident

-- ii.
-Permanent Resident

-- iii.
-Spouse or child of Japanese national

-- iv.
-Spouse or child of Permanent Resident
+- Scholarships are provided by the Japanese government, local governments and private foundations. - National financial aids consist of two types: - .
+Grant type: scholarships that do not need to be repaid - ii.
+Student loan type: financial aids that must be repaid - Some student-loan type scholarships have interest charges while others don't. - Foreign students who continue with higher education and have one of the following residence statuses may be eligible for the financial aids offered by the Japanese government: - i.
+Special Permanent Resident - ii.
+Permanent Resident - iii.
+Spouse or child of Japanese national - iv.
+Spouse or child of Permanent Resident - v.

-- v.
 Long-Term Resident (who intend to live in Japan permanently)

-- There are also grant-type scholarships for those whose status of residence is "Student" and have satisfied the academic requirements.
+• There are also grant-type scholarships for those whose status of residence is "Student" and have satisfied the academic requirements.